webfansplz/vite-plugin-vue-inspector/README.md

 ## 💡 Notice

-- Please should not use this package in production mode .
+- It only work in develop mode .
 - It does not currently support `SSR` and `Template Engine (e.g. pug)` .

 ## 🌸 Thanks